atolab/cdds/docs/GettingStartedGuide/helloworld_indepth.rst

-This will result in new :code:`generated/HelloWorldData.c` and :code:`generated/HelloWorldData.h` files that can be used in the Hello World publisher and subscriber applications.
+This will result in new :code:`generated/HelloWorldData.c` and :code:`generated/HelloWorldData.h` files that can be used in the *Hello World!* publisher and subscriber applications.

 The application has to be rebuild when the data type source